syarwinaaa09/syarwinaaa09/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Syarwina :)

-A Y2 Biomedical Engineering and Data Science & Analytics Undergraduate who has an interest in MedTech, HealthTech, BioTech etc. I also do Game Development as a hobby and a side hustle.
+A Year 2 Biomedical Engineering and Data Science & Analytics Undergraduate at NUS who has an interest in MedTech, HealthTech, BioTech etc. I also do Game Development as a hobby and a side hustle.

 I like to work on random projects either by myself or with a team and these can be found in my GitHub repositories.